 Q. Can you steam clean natural stone floor tiles?

-We would not recommend steam cleaning your natural stone floor tiles.
+Steam cleaner for stone floors?
+Being specialists in natural stone flooring and how to care for them, we would not recommend steam cleaning your natural stone floor tiles.
 The primary reason for this is that the hot steam has the potential to remove the stone sealer.
 With your sealer removed, there is a higher chance of mould and mildew growth within your stone floor and with no sealer, there is little to prevent stains from occurring.

 Another reason for not steam cleaning your limestone, granite, marble, travertine, or whatever type of stone floor you have is that with repeated steaming, there is a high chance your floor with ‘spall’.
 Spalling is when water enters the stone and forces the surface to peel, pop out or flake off entirely.
 In limestone, spalling is known as flaking.